fostroll/mordl/README.md

 **word_emb_tune_params** to `None`.

-For a more complete understanding of ***MorDL*** toolkit usage, refer to the Python notebook with pipeline examples in the `examples` directory of the
+For a more complete understanding of ***MorDL*** toolkit usage, refer to the Python notebook with pipeline example in the `examples` directory of the
 ***MorDL*** GitHub repository.
 Also, the detailed descriptions are available in the docs: